Pylons/pyramid/docs/narr/install.rst

 :mod:`repoze.bfg` does *not* run under any version of Python before 2.4, and does *not* run under Python 3.X.

-.. note:: To succesfully install :mod:`repoze.bfg`, you will need an environment capable of compiling C code.
+.. warning:: To succesfully install :mod:`repoze.bfg`, you will need an environment capable of compiling C code.
 See the documentation about installing, e.g. ``gcc`` for your system.
 Additionally, the Python development libraries for your Python version will need to